-The controlling shareholder of the Corporation is Mr. Haim Shani.
+The controlling shareholders of the corporation are the FIMI Fund and Mr. Haim Shani.
 For more details about Mr. Shani, see section 4.10 below.

-4.6 Transactions with a Controlling Shareholder (Reg.
+4.6 Transactions with Controlling Shareholders (Reg.
 22)

-Below are details, to the best of the Company's knowledge, regarding each transaction with the controlling shareholder of the Company or which the controlling shareholder of the Company has a personal interest in its approval, entered into by the Company in 2015 or at a date after the end of 2015 until the date of this Periodic Report, or still in effect as of the date of this Periodic Report:
+Below are details, to the best of the Company's knowledge, regarding each transaction with the controlling shareholders of the Company or which the controlling shareholders of the Company have a personal interest in its approval, entered into by the Company in 2016 or at a date after the end of 2016 until the date of this Periodic Report, or still in effect as of the date of this Periodic Report: